Nathan Gill: Political career

-Russian connections and bribery charges
+Russian connections and bribery conviction

 In March 2023, Nation.Cymru revealed that Gill had had multiple meetings with pro-Russian leaders in Ukraine and Moldova between May and November 2018.
 The meetings had been organised by men accused of being Kremlin agents.
 After returning from these trips, he also became a board member of 112 Ukraine and News One, both of which were shut down by the Ukrainian government.

-In February 2025, Gill attended court charged with eight counts of bribery and one count of conspiracy to commit bribery, following an investigation by the Metropolitan Police's Counter Terrorism Command of statements he made in the European parliament and to news media about Ukraine.
+In February 2025, Gill appeared in court charged with eight counts of bribery and one count of conspiracy to commit bribery, following an investigation by the Metropolitan Police's Counter Terrorism Command of statements he made in the European parliament and to news media about Ukraine.
 Initially, he denied the charges.
-He appeared at the Old Bailey on 14 March 2025, where his defence barrister Clare Ashcroft indicated that Gill intended to enter not guilty pleas.
+He appeared at the Old Bailey on 14 March 2025, where his defence barrister Clare Ashcroft indicated that Gill intended to enter 'not guilty' pleas.

 On 26 September 2025, Gill pleaded guilty to all eight counts of bribery between 6 December 2018 and 18 July 2019, but denied one charge of conspiracy to commit bribery.
 The court heard that, on at least eight occasions, Ukrainian national and pro-Kremlin politician Oleg Voloshyn instructed him to issue particular statements that would "benefit Russia regarding events in Ukraine" in exchange for payment, both in the European Parliament and to pro-Russia news outlets in Ukraine.
 Prosecutors allege that between 1 January 2018 and 1 February 2020, Gill worked with Voloshyn and others in a scheme to commit bribery, receiving "quantities of money in cash" during that period.
+Police said that he had received at least £40,000.

 In October 2025, while campaigning during the Caerphilly by-election, Reform Party leader Nigel Farage said he was "deeply shocked" by Gill's admission of guilt, adding that he was a "bad apple" who had betrayed him.

+On 21 November 2025, Gill was sentenced to ten and a half years in prison at the Central Criminal Court.

 Personal life

 Gill and his wife Jana have five children.
-He is a practicing member of The Church of Jesus Christ of Latter-day Saints, and served as a bishop for the Anglesey ward for six years.
+He was a practising member of The Church of Jesus Christ of Latter-day Saints, and had served as a Bishop in the church’s Anglesey ward for six years.